Segal operations in the algebraic $K$-theory of topological spaces: Defining the operations

-is an exact sequence. \end{itemize} \begin{proposition}[Proposition 4.5 of \cite{GSAthyops}] The box tensor operations are associative up to natural isomorphism.
-The box tensor operations and the diamond operations fulfill properties (E1) through (E5). \end{proposition} \begin{proof} The associativity of the box tensor operations is a consequence of the symmetric monoidal structure on $\cR_f(X)$ associated with $\sma$, along with properties of the cartesian product of groups and disjoint union of sets.
-In detail, the assertion is that the diagram
+\end{definition} \begin{proposition} The box-tensor operations are associative up to natural isomorphism. \end{proposition} \begin{proof} The associativity of the box-tensor operations is a consequence of the symmetric monoidal structure on $\cR_f(X)$ associated with $\sma$, along with properties of the cartesian product of groups and disjoint union of sets.
+Abbreviating $\id_{\cR_f(X, \Sigma_{k_1}, \{{\rm all}\})}$, $\id_{\cR_f(X, \Sigma_{k_3}, \{{\rm all}\})}$ by $\id_1$, $\id_3$, respectively, the assertion in detail is that the diagram

 commutes up to canonical isomorphism.
 Given a triple $(Y_1, Y_2, Y_3)$ in the category at top of the diagram, the value of the lefthand sequence of arrows is

 and we claim this space is isomorphic to

 To clarify the notations, $\fset{k_1{+}k_2{+}k_3}$ denotes the standard finite set of cardinality $k_1{+}k_2{+}k_3$, $\fset{k_1{+}k_2}{\cup}\fset{k_3})$ denotes the disjoint union of finite sets of cardinality $k_1{+}k_2$ and $k_3$, and so on.
 Similarly, the value of the righthand sequence of arrows is